 The SX-42 was really never a very popular receiver with hams.
 Certainly the expense of the receiver was an important issue for many but its unusual looks, which hams may have been considered "too modern" in the then age of "wrinkle finish black panels," may have also been a factor.
 The coverage of the then new FM band (88 to 108MC started in 1946) may have made hams feel that the receiver was more of an expensive luxury for the well-to-do consumer than for a typical budget-minded ham.
 At any rate, production of the SX-42 was stopped in early 1948 - a fairly short lifespan for a "flagship" receiver.
 The SX-62 took the SX-42's place as the high-end Hallicrafters receiver but it seemed to again be more for the consumer market and few hams bought them as their station receiver.
 The popular SX-71, certainly designed for hams, filled in that portion of the ham communications receiver market after the demise of the SX-42.

-Today, the features that resulted in the SX-42's only moderate success are what attract collectors to the receiver - the futuristic styling (which won an International Design Award for Raymond Loewy from the NY Museum of Modern Art,) the wide-swing FM-BC coverage, the fabulous audio (when using the proper Z speaker) and the receiver's scarcity all contribute to the SX-42's desirability.
-Additionally, the SX-42 is featured in a plethora of late-forties "B" movies, from Gene Autrey shows to low-budget science fiction movies, so SX-42 fans can regularly spot their favorite receiver in a multitude of film backgrounds.
+Today, the features that resulted in the SX-42's only moderate success are what attract collectors to the receiver - the futuristic styling (which won an International Design Award for Raymond Loewy from the NY Museum of Modern Art,) the wide-swing FM-BC coverage, the fabulous audio (when using the proper Z speaker) and the relative rarity of finding an example in nice cosmetic condition all contribute to the SX-42's desirability.
+Additionally, the SX-42 is featured in a plethora of late-forties "B" movies, from Gene Autrey to low-budget science fiction movies, early TV shows like Sky King, meaning that SX-42 fans can regularly spot their favorite receiver in a multitude of film backgrounds.

 Shown in the photo to the left is a later version of the SX-42 along with the matching R-42 bass reflex speaker.
 This combination was purchased for K6HUZ by his father as a special gift for passing the General Class license exam.
 It was 1954 and the SX-42 and R-42 were found in a pawn shop not far from the Federal Building, where the FCC administered the amateur exams, in downtown Los Angeles.
 K6HUZ kept the receiver and speaker in great condition for 57 years, then donating it to our museum.